mk-fg/aura/README.md

 repository](https://github.com/mk-fg/aura/).

-Actual "installation" is needed for the gimp plugin (lqr_wpset.py), which should be put into one of gimp plugin directories, like "~/.gimp-2.8/plug-ins/" (another option is usually "/usr/lib/gimp/2.0/plug-ins", but your mileage may vary across distros, read the gimp/distro docs if in doubt) and be marked as executable.
+Actual "installation" is needed for the gimp plugin (lqr_wpset.py), which should be put into one of gimp plugin directories, like `~/.gimp-2.8/plug-ins/` (other
-Here's what I mean:
+options: `/usr/lib/gimp/2.0/plug-ins`, `~/.config/GIMP/2.10/plug-ins/`, depends
+on gimp version and distro) and be marked as executable.

+I.e. something like this:

 	mkdir -p ~/.gimp-2.8/plug-ins/
 	cp lqr_wpset.py ~/.gimp-2.8/plug-ins/